svw26/G4Jy/README.md

 and is also available at CDS via anonymous ftp to cdsarc.u-strasbg.fr (130.79.128.5) \
 or via http://cdsarc.u-strasbg.fr/viz-bin/qcat?VIII/105 on VizieR.

+## Overlays and cutouts for the G4Jy Sample

+Please see the Zenodo repository, https://zenodo.org/communities/g4jy , for the following images associated with White et al. (2020a, 2020b), each being per GLEAM component:
+* 10-arcmin across overlays
+* 1-deg across overlays
+* GLEAM cutouts
+* TGSS cutouts
+* NVSS/SUMSS cutouts

+The above cutouts were downloaded via SkyView (https://skyview.gsfc.nasa.gov/current/cgi/query.pl), which can also be used to download the WISE images that were used for the two sets of G4Jy overlays.

 ## The G4Jy Sample Server

+[24/02/2022 -- This is being migrated to a new server, at Astronomy Data Central, and is currently unavailable at the webpage below.]

 A server for distributing the overlays, and component cutouts, for the G4Jy Sample can be found here: \
 http://mwa-web.icrar.org/gleam_4jy/q/form